-Business processes that deliver operational efficiency, business visibility, and agility give an enterprise an edge by enabling it to conduct business in a cost-effective. dynamic way.
-As organizations strive for greater efficiency and effectiveness, they create or adapt technology to fill their BPM, and Mobile needs.
-Social, technologies are helping to drive a fundamental business transformation.
-The organizations who are implementing these technologies respond to today's multifaceted business challenges and take advantage of new opportunities.6
+Business processes that deliver operational efficiency, business visibility, and agility give an enterprise an edge by enabling it to conduct business in a cost-effective, dynamic way.
+As organizations strive for greater efficiency and effectiveness, they create or adapt technology to fill their needs.
+BPM, Social, and Mobile technologies are helping to drive a fundamental business transformation.
+The organizations who are implementing these technologies respond to today's multi-faceted business challenges and take advantage of new opportunities.6